Sports Coach Logo Sports Coach Training Principles Fitness Components

 The discovery process helps determine which party has a stronger case.
 And this can typically pressure both sides to settle the case instead of going to court.
 Since going to trial is very costly, most personal injury claims are filed outside court.

-When it comes to court proceedings, both parties are often required to attend and try mediation first.
+Regarding court proceedings, both parties must often attend and try mediation first.
 In this dispute resolution process, a neutral party engages both sides in a conversation about the case.
 If everything goes well, the parties might settle if they reach an agreement.
 Your attorney will carefully evaluate the proposed settlement to see if it fairly compensates for your injuries and damages.

 Court Proceedings

-If you find it hard to settle your case, the only reasonable thing to do is take your case to court.
+If you find it hard to settle your case, the only reasonable thing to do is take it to court.
 In this case, the jury will be responsible for deciding the case and determining how much you deserve to get.

 Personal injury trials usually take longer to resolve.
-And this is particularly true if the other party manages to prove that you are partly to blame for your injuries.
+It is particularly true if the other party proves you are partly to blame for your injuries.
 If this happens, your award might be significantly reduced.
-The amount of compensation you would receive will be decreased by an amount equal to your liability percentage.
+Your compensation will be decreased by an amount equal to your liability percentage.

-If you were involved in an accident and got injured, you have a valid personal injury case.
-Your attorney will be responsible for filing the claim on your behalf and guiding you throughout the trial.
-Besides, he or she will strive to ensure that you receive a fair settlement.
+If you were injured in an accident, you have a valid personal injury case.
+Your attorney will be responsible for filing the claim and guiding you throughout the trial.
+Besides, they will strive to ensure that you receive a fair settlement.

 Another Chance to Settling

-If you choose to go to court, you will be required to try different forms of dispute resolution proceedings.
+You must try different dispute resolution proceedings if you choose to go to court.
 For instance, you may have to try mediation.
-This is where a neutral party talks to both sides regarding the case and how they think the jury will resolve it.
+It is where a neutral party talks to both sides regarding the case and how they think the jury will resolve it.

 During the litigation process, both parties might settle if they reach an agreement.
 Your attorney will carefully analyze the situation and determine if it adequately compensates you for your injuries.